*Readers support Electric Vehicle Geek. When you buy with our links, we may earn a commission. Learn more.

 These conductors are bundled within a single cable and are typically composed of multiple metal strands to ensure flexibility and durability.
 The choice between single-phase and three-phase installations depends on your EV charger branch circuit and the specifications of the charging station.

-Learn more on wiring an electric vehicle branch circuit:
+Learn more about wiring an electric vehicle branch circuit:

 Copper vs. Aluminum EV Charger Wiring